opipari/DeepRobWeb/projects/finalproject.md

 ## 4&nbsp;&nbsp;&nbsp;Algorithmic Extension
 {: #algorithmic-extension }

 The goal for this deliverable is to gain experience crafting a small research project.
 In this process your team will propose a technical extension to an existing deep learning algorithm, plan how to analyze your proposed extension, and execute on the plan by implementing and evaluating the ideas you propose.
+The expectation is that your extension will build on the paper reproduction deliverable by using your reproduction as a starting point and baseline for the extension.
  - [Algorithmic Extension Deadline](#extension-deadline)